×

 When we asked people why foreigners move to Glasgow, they responded:

 "Glasgow is an attractive destination for expats due to its vibrant culture, diverse population, and excellent quality of life.
 The city is known for its friendly locals, great nightlife, and abundance of green spaces.
 Glasgow also offers a wide range of job opportunities, with a strong economy and a competitive job market.
 Additionally, the cost of living in Glasgow is relatively low compared to other cities in the UK, making it an attractive option for expats looking to save money.
-Finally, Glasgow is well-connected to the rest of the UK and Europe, making it easy to travel to other cities and countries," mentioned an expat living in Glasgow.
+Finally, Glasgow is well-connected to the rest of the UK and Europe, making it easy to travel to other cities and countries," said one expat.

 About the Author